1.76" of rain fell today, with 1.15" of it falling between 10AM-1PM.

 In less than three weeks (Oct.
 8-25) nearly 17 inches of rain fell, making this the wettest October on record (and, at the time, the second rainiest month overall; it's since dropped to third).
 During these two-and-a-half weeks of deluges, seven days received an inch or more of rain.
 In stark contrast, September had just 0.48" of rain, making it the driest September since 1963.

-Today's high was 57°, the first day this autumn with a high temperature below 60° - the latest date for this occurrence in the 1970-2020 period (average date is Oct.
+Today's high was 57°, the first day this autumn with a high temperature below 60° - the latest date for this occurrence in the 1970-2021 period (average date is Oct.
 7).
 This balanced the 8/21 high of 59°, which was just the second time a high cooler than 60° occurred in the month of August.

 Mostly light rain fell between 4-9 PM, but then 0.62" fell in the hour between 9-10 PM.